VectorSpaceLab/EditScore/README.md

 ## 📌 TODO
 We are actively working on improving EditScore and expanding its capabilities.
 Here's what's next:

+- [ ] Release training data for reward model and online RL.
 - [ ] Release RL training code applying EditScore to OmniGen2.
 - [ ] Provide Best-of-N inference scripts for OmniGen2, Flux-dev-Kontext, and Qwen-Image-Edit.